vantahawk/Graph_Learning_Group6/README.md

 The preprocessing functions (Ex.1) and the single GCN layer class (Ex.2) can be found in files `src/preprocessing.py` and `src/layers.py` resp.
 The full model classes for graph- (Ex.3) & node-level (Ex.4) can be found in `src/models.py`.

-`main.py` also contains all the functions necessary for the transformation, segmentation and formatting of the data.
+`main.py` contains the training and testing routines as well as all the functions for the transformation, segmentation and formatting of the data.

 ## Ex.
 5 & 6